What Is Rhythm & Why Is It So Important

 Consider the 5/8-time signature.
 It can be cut down to either a duple grouping followed by a triple grouping or a triple grouping followed by a duple grouping.
 Try counting this out loud, for a 5/8-time signature, you can count it either as one-and two-and-a, or, one-and-a two-and.

-Often described as being offbeat syncopation is the emphasis of a note which would usually not be emphasised.
-The time signature in music gives an indication of a regular recurrence & pattern of strong and weak beats.
-Whereas, syncopated rhythm puts an emphasis on weak beats going against the time signature pattern.
+Often described as being offbeat syncopation is the emphasis of a note which would usually not be emphasized.
+The time signature in music indicates a regular recurrence & pattern of strong and weak beats.
+Whereas, syncopated rhythm emphasizes weak beats going against the time signature pattern.

 To play in syncopation it helps to count the off beats, in a 4/4 bar you would count it ‘one and two and three and four and’.
-The ‘ands’ indicate the space between the strong and weak beats.
+The ‘and’ indicates the spaces between the strong and weak beats.

 Rhythm is about togetherness and feeling the music rather than just knowing how to read sheet music and notation.